mdalboni/fast-api-with-redis-celery/README.md

 ## Endpoints

 ### HTTP files
-You can use the .HTTP
+You can use the .http files in the apis folder to test the endpoints.

 ### Postman Collection
 You can import the postman collection from the file `postman_collection.json` in the apis folder.